twobob/Ki/README.md

 They have a fully working example online here that we will modify
 <http://elasticlunr.com/example/index.html>

-we rework the index.html to have less clutter and not require so much typing
+Rework the index.html to have less clutter and not require so much typing
 <https://gist.github.com/twobob/85428a92477e7cbd3eb50a6652f27d60>

-we adjust the app.js to use handlebars.js over the older mustache.js in the demo - (download the code from a cdn, make it local) we add incremental rendering and limited index config to get decent loading times for 2000 results
+We adjust the app.js to use handlebars.js over the older mustache.js in the demo - (download the code from a cdn, make it local)
+We add incremental rendering and limited index config to get decent loading times for 2000 results
 <https://gist.github.com/twobob/82e2c9a628e50d5cf81f41a9a44e27f2>
 _(loading 50 thumbs at a time with progress indication)_

-Please do consider the file endings CASE SENSITIVITY to .JPG not .jpg  (although pretty sure that is covered in the scripts, J.I.C.)
+Please __DO__ consider the file endings' CASE SENSITIVITY to .JPG not .jpg
+(although pretty sure that is corner-case covered in the scripts IIRC, J.I.C.)

-Hope this helps someone realise the power of AI tagging and tiny lucene, Elastic style search indexing.
+Hope this helps someone realise the power of AI tagging and a tiny Luceney, Elasticsearch style search indexing.

 #### LICENSE

-I claim no ownership of these and they were cobbled together from public domain code or mangled together by be.
+I claim no ownership of these and they were cobbled together from public domain code or mangled together by me.
+For my sins.
 Again, I take no credit.
 My pedagogical employer wanted one of these.
 There went the bank holiday w/e ;)

 I release this under a "do what you want but dont sue me or anyone I know" license.
-Or some other more legal one that is similar. suggestions politey accepted.
+Or some other more legal one that is similar. suggestions politely accepted.